danielbodnar/awesome-stars/README.md

 ## bugbounty

+- [tillson/git-hound](https://github.com/tillson/git-hound) - Reconnaissance tool for GitHub code search.
+Scans for exposed API keys across all of GitHub, not just known repos and orgs.
+- [edoardottt/cariddi](https://github.com/edoardottt/cariddi) - Take a list of domains, crawl urls and scan for endpoints, secrets, api keys, file extensions, tokens and more
 - [kh4sh3i/smartrecon](https://github.com/kh4sh3i/smartrecon) - smartrecon is a powerful shell script to automate the recon and finding common vulnerabilities for bug hunter
 - [j3ssie/goverview](https://github.com/j3ssie/goverview) - goverview - Get an overview of the list of URLs
 - [blacklanternsecurity/bbot](https://github.com/blacklanternsecurity/bbot) - A recursive internet scanner for hackers.